KimB81/CI-MS1-Project/README.md

-# Krazy Kanines
+# Krazy 4 K-9s
 This is a simple project with the hope to provide people some much needed stress relief after a hectic day.
-This is aimed at everyone who wants to enjoy our funny furry friends.
+This is aimed at everyone who wants to enjoy our cute furry friends.
 This will hopefully be helpful in creating a few minutes of relief from daily life.

-This project is for educational purposes and can not be used as a template for a business to use.
+This project is for educational purposes and can not be used as a template for business use.
 The main aim is to build a responsive website using HTML and CSS as part of the User-Centric Frontend Development Milestone Project for Code Institute.
 I will also use the Bootstrap framework to keep the website consistent and clear.

 [Link to Desktop Wireframes](wireframes/DesktopView.png)